Continental's Grand Prix 5000 Tubeless: the tyre that was 14 years in the making - Cycling Weekly

 Added comfort

-The days of 21mm clinchers run to a rock hard 120 psi plus have been banished from popular opinion in the same was as riding fixed all winter.
+The days of 21mm clinchers run to a rock hard 120psi plus have been banished from popular opinion in the same way as riding fixed all winter.
 Along with gravel bikes and the indefinable search for ‘adventure’, the target audience of sportive riders, club runners and aspiring racers is no longer ashamed to put comfort high on the list of desires.

 Residing below the now improved Vectran Breaker, which has “no impact on rolling resistance”, this layer is said to smooth out bumps and absorb vibrations.

-“We’ve been able to manipulate a certain area under the tread of the tyre, and increase the comfort which is currently a big trend,” Gouswaard says.
+“We’ve been able to manipulate a certain area under the tread of the tyre, and increase the comfort which is currently a big trend,” Gouswaard said.

 Tubeless